Miro-H/optimizing-elligator-1/documentation/optimizations/notes_miro.md

 ## Pow
 - Remove copies by unrolling loop twice (done by Freya).
 - Avoid square operations by early exit when no bits are left in the exponent

+Pow for special exponent:
+- Remove `b * 1` and `b * b` and instead use square function and set r directly to `b * b^2`
+- Remove all copies by usual loop unrolling and clever variable juggling